talos-security/SEBASTiAn/README.md

 ### [no_forward_secrecy_plist](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/no_forward_secrecy_plist)

-> The Plugin checks if the app disables the server's requirement to support Perfect Forward Secrecy (PFS) through Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).
+> The Plugin checks if the app turns off the server's requirement to support Perfect Forward Secrecy (PFS) through Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).

 ### [nx_bit_missing](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/nx_bit_missing)

-> The Plugin checks if the binary does not have NX bit set.
+> The Plugin checks if the binary does not have the NX bit set.
 NX bit offers protection against exploitation of memory-corruption vulnerabilities by marking the memory page as non-executable.
-However, iOS never allows an app to execute from writeable memory
+However, iOS never allows an app to execute from writeable memory.

 ### [pie_flag_missing](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/pie_flag_missing)

-> The Plugin checks if the binary is built without Position Independent Code flag.
+> The Plugin checks if the binary is built without the Position Independent Code flag.

 ### [restricted_segment_missing](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/restricted_segment_missing)

-> The Plugin checks if the Mach-O binary file does not have a restricted segment that prevents dynamic loading of dylib for arbitrary code injection.
+> The Plugin checks if the Mach-O binary file has no restricted segment that prevents dynamic loading of dylib for arbitrary code injection.

 ### [rpath_set](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/rpath_set)

 > The Plugin checks if the binary has Runpath Search Path (@rpath) set.
-In some instances, an attacker can abuse this feature to run the arbitrary executable for code execution and privilege escalation.
+Sometimes, an attacker can abuse this feature to run the arbitrary executable for code execution and privilege escalation.

 ### [stack_canary_missing](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/stack_canary_missing)

-> The Plugin checks if the binary does not have a stack canary value added to the stack.
+> The Plugin checks if the binary does not have a stack canary value added.
 Stack canaries are used to detect and prevent exploits from overwriting return addresses.

 ### [symbols_stripped](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/ios_vulnerabilities/symbols_stripped)